jefremof/tsa-actions/README.md

 This repository contains reusable workflows that enable the execution of [TON Symbolic Analyzer (TSA)](https://github.com/explyt/ton-bounties) within GitHub Actions.
 This workflows facilitate the display of TSA results in SARIF format in your GitHub repository.

-The examples in the [examples](./examples/) directory are taken from the TSA repository itself.
+The examples in the [examples](./examples/) directory contains some examples from the TSA repository itself.

 ## Roadmap
 -   [x] **Set up project**